 It might sound insignificant, but the light behind the keyboard, making it visible in the dark, uses quite a lot of power.

 It may contribute to your battery running out fast, even though your laptop is brand new.
-While it’s very useful for writing in low light, there’s not much use for it in brighter environments.
+While it’s very useful for writing in low light, there’s not much use in brighter environments.

 There Are Too Many Network Connections

-Like programs, network connections also require a lot of power to function properly.
+Like programs, network connections also require much power to function properly.

 Typically, one network connection should be enough to work or browse, but multiple connections are possible and sometimes necessary for specific purposes.